AlexandrovLab/SigProfilerMatrixGenerator/README.md

 **INTRODUCTION**

 The purpose of this document is to provide a guide for using the SigProfilerMatrixGenerator framework to generate mutational matrices for a set of samples with associated mutational catalogues.
 An extensive Wiki page detailing the usage of this tool can be found at https://osf.io/s93d5/wiki/home/.

-For users that prefer working in an R environment , wrapper packages are provided that can be found and installed from: https://github.com/AlexandrovLab/SigProfilerMatrixGeneratorR
+For users that prefer working in an R environment, a wrapper package is provided and can be found and installed from: https://github.com/AlexandrovLab/SigProfilerMatrixGeneratorR

 **PREREQUISITES**